 Personal Investment Memo

-Inspired by how investors write an investment memo before committing capital—and by this post from Alexander Torrenegra—this page offers a candid look at my professional self-assessment: strengths and weaknesses.
+Inspired by how investors write an investment memo before committing capital.
+This page offers a candid look at my professional self-assessment: strengths and weaknesses.

 This is meant for contexts where we might work together, whether my role is founder, operator, or something else.